oliveirahenrique/Alumaq/README.md

 <b>Installation Tutorial:</b>

-1 - clone the repository<br>
+1 - Clone the repository;<br>
-2 - open project in NetBeans<br>
+2 - Open project in NetBeans;<br>
-3 - resolve problems importing the missing .jar files located at dependencies folder<br>
+3 - Resolve problems importing the missing .jar files located at dependencies folder;<br>
-4 - in Services tab, create and connect a MySQL Database connection with an empty schema called Alumaq created<br>
+4 - In Services tab, create and connect a local MySQL Database with an empty schema called Alumaq created;<br>
-5 - run the TesteDAO.java file located at the testePersistencia Test Package to create tables and populate the database<br>
+5 - Run TesteDAO.java file located at testePersistencia Test Package to create tables and populate the database;<br>
-6 - run the Main.java file located at the telasFXML Source Package to run the main screen<br>
+6 - Run Main.java file located at telasFXML Source Package to run the main screen;<br>
-7 - to login, type the user 'Henrique' and password '123456'<br>
+7 - To login, type the user 'Henrique' and password '123456'.<br>